-Professional Services & Supplies Frequency In-Network Out-of-Network are not supervised by a PPO provider who is a medical practitioner are excluded.
-This benefit is subject to reasonable medical management tech- niques. tary assessment by a licensed nutritionist.
-Counseling for sexually transmitted infections (adults at increased risk) One per lifetime 100% Excluded Hepatitis C virus infection screening for persons at increased risk of infection and those born between 1945 and 1965 One per lifetime 100% Excluded HIV screening for persons ages 15 to 65 years old and those at increased risk of infection One per lifetime 100% Excluded Syphillis screening for persons at increased risk One per lifetime 100% Excluded Tobacco use screening One per lifetime 100% Excluded Coverage for tobacco "cessation attempt" for those who use tobacco products Two per calendar year 100% Excluded Lung cancer screening with low-dose CT for adults ages 55 to 80 years old with a history of smoking within the last 15 years One per calendar year 100% Excluded Tuberculosis test for adults in at-risk populations One per calendar year 100% Excluded Statin prevention medication (generic only and subject to the Plan's Step Therapy Program) for adults ages 40 to 75 years with no history of CVD, one or more CVD risk factors, and a calculated 10- year CVD event risk of 10% or greater N/A 100% Excluded
+Professional Services & Supplies Frequency Plan Coverage Screening and counseling for individuals whose BMI is 25 or greater, including pharmacotherapy for those individuals whose BMI is 27 or greater with comorbidities present or individuals whose BMI is 30 or greater.
+Please Note: Exercise and diet programs that are not supervised by a physician provider who is a medical practitioner in accordance with Plan provisions are excluded.
+This benefit is subject to reasonable medical management techniques.
+26 face-to-face 15-minute behavioral counseling sessions per calendar year with a PPO provider and one (1) dietary assessment by a licensed nutritionist.
+Counseling for sexually transmitted infections (adults at increased risk) One per lifetime 100% Hepatitis C virus infection screening for persons at increased risk of infection and those born between 1945 and 1965 One per lifetime 100% HIV screening for persons ages 15 to 65 years old and those at increased risk of infection One per lifetime 100% Syphillis screening for persons at increased risk One per lifetime 100% Tobacco use screening One per lifetime 100% Coverage for tobacco "cessation attempt" for those who use tobacco products Two per calendar year 100% Lung cancer screening with low-dose CT for adults ages 55 to 80 years old with a history of smoking within the last 15 years One per calendar year 100% Tuberculosis test for adults in at-risk populations One per calendar year 100% Statin prevention medication (generic only; subject to the Plan's Step Therapy Program) for adults ages 40 to 75 years with no history of CVD, one or more CVD risk factors, and a calculated 10-year CVD event risk of >10% N/A 100% Screening and counseling for interpersonal and domestic violence or elder abuse One per calendar year 100% Counseling about the exposure to ultraviolet (UV) radiation for persons aged 6 months to 24 years old; Skin cancer risk assessment by a dermatologist for persons with family history of melanoma in two or more blood relatives, presence of multiple atypical moles Once per calendar year 100% Counseling related to fall prevention for community dwelling individuals (ages 65 years or older who are at increased risk for falls) Once per lifetime 100%